daizutabi/pheasant/docs/docs/user-guide/sympy.md

 ## Basic usage

-Sympy symbols or expressions in a fenced code block are automatically rendered in display mode:
+SymPy symbols or expressions in a fenced code block are automatically rendered in display mode:

 ```python
 x = sympy.Symbol('x')
 x**5
 ```

-On the other hand, in an inline code, a Sympy object just returns a latex string like this `{{#x**2}}` = {{x**2}}.
+On the other hand, in an inline code, a SymPy object just returns a latex string like this `{{#x**2}}` = {{x**2}}.
 This is intentional behavior.
 You can choose inline mode or display mode.
 Furthermore, you can form an expression you want.

 ~~~copy
 * This is an inline code example: ${{x**2+x+1}}$